alex-bellon/wikipedia/README.md

 [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) - a Wyandotte chicken that lived for 18 months after his head had been cut off.

+[Potoooooooo](https://en.wikipedia.org/wiki/Potoooooooo) - an 18th-century Thoroughbred racehorse who won over 30 races and defeated some of the greatest racehorses of the time.
+He went on to be a sire.
+He is now best known for the unusual spelling of his name, pronounced Potatoes.

 [Puppy cat](https://en.wikipedia.org/wiki/Puppy_cat) - a term used to refer to specific breeds of domestic cats that have unusual behavioral tendencies that are reminiscent of young domestic dogs.

 [Raining of animals](https://en.wikipedia.org/wiki/Rain_of_animals) - a rare meteorological phenomenon in which flightless animals fall from the sky.